criniguez/wb_humanoid_mpc/README.md

+# Fork
+## Fork Modifications
+This fork introduces the following modifications to the original Whole-Body Humanoid MPC repository:

+- **ARM Compatibility**: Adapted build system to support compilation on ARM-based architectures.
+- **Profiling Support**: Integrated optional profiling mechanisms using `perf` and `valgrind` to analyze performance of the MPC pipeline.

 # Whole-Body Humanoid MPC

 This repository contains a Whole-Body Nonlinear Model Predictive Controller (NMPC) for humanoid loco-manipulation control.
 This approach enables to directly optimize through the **full-order torque-level dynamics in realtime** to generate a wide range of humanoid behaviors building up on an [extended & updated version of ocs2](https://github.com/manumerous/ocs2_ros2)